patsalcedo/patsalcedo/README.md

 ### Hello! 👋
 Welcome to my GitHub :octocat:!
 My name is Patricia Salcedo.
 I have recently completed my fourth and final undergraduate year at [AUT University](https://www.aut.ac.nz/) studying the Bachelor of Engineering (Hons.), where I specialised in Software Engineering and minored in Networks & Security.

 I'm interested in learning as much as I can in pretty much any aspect of software engineering!
+The long-term goal is to become a full-stack developer.
-I also have a keen interest in game development, particularly in terms of game design 🎮
+I also love learning about game design 🎮

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/patriciasalcedo/)
 - 😄 Pronouns: she/her